 You know I am a fan of abandoned places.
 If going to Pryapit is a bit risky at this time, this place is safe and the story is not that sad, nobody was hurt, everyone got out of there unharmed, the place was deserted.

-The town now has a sole resident, Pablo Novak, who returned to his home in 2009 when the waters receded after covering the town for 25 years.
+Pablo Novak, who returned to his home in 2009 when the waters receded after covering the town for 25 years.
 What is he doing there, how does he live, I can’t say.
-All I found was this picture that doesn’t explain much, and an article about him.
-I liked the comparison to Pompei, although in this case there is a survivor who can tell you all about what happened.
+All I found was this picture that doesn’t explain much, and

 I’ll put Villa Epecuen on my list and hope to meet this guy someday and find out more about this fascinating story.